karubits/karubits.gitpages.io/_posts/2022-12-21-Firmware-Upgrade-Intel-DC-SSD-on-Linux.md

     Status : Firmware updated successfully.
 Please  reboot the system.
     ```
-- Then reboot the system for the new firmware to take effect.
+7. Reboot the system for the new firmware to take effect.

+> If your SSDs are behind a Megaraid controller (inclduing Dell PERC) you won't be able to see the SSDs without enabling the following command. <br>
+`sst set –system EnableLSIAdapter=False`
+{: .prompt-tip }